AdobeDocs/campaign.en/help/v8/start/campaign-faq-comprehensive.md

 Use the **[!UICONTROL Deduplication]** activity in a workflow to remove duplicate recipients before delivery.
 Place it between your **[!UICONTROL Query]** and **[!UICONTROL Delivery]** activities, then choose your deduplication criteria (typically email address or recipient ID) and which record to keep.

->[!TIP]
->
->Always deduplicate before sending to ensure each person receives your message only once.
+**Tip:** Always deduplicate before sending to ensure each person receives your message only once.

 [Deduplication activity](https://experienceleague.adobe.com/docs/campaign/automation/workflows/wf-activities/targeting-activities/deduplication.html){target="_blank"}